Communication is key.

 Next, you’ll want to thank them for choosing to worship with you, and tell them that you hope they’ll return.

-A church welcome letter is not the time to ask them to formally join your church, nor is it the proper place for a fundraising mention.
+A church welcome letter is not the time to ask them to formally join your church.
+Nor is it the proper place for a fundraising mention.
+Church fundraising letters come later.

 Welcome letters serve simply to welcome.

-THE BOTTOM LINE: Craft a meaningful welcome letter that you have on-hand for any newcomers to your church.
+THE BOTTOM LINE: Craft a meaningful welcome letter to have onhand for any newcomers to your church.

 Letters of invitation can be one of three things:

 When you send out a formal invitation to join your church, you want to make sure that you don’t overwhelm your potential new member.
-The best way to accomplish this is by making it all about how they can benefit from joining your ministry.
+The best way to accomplish this is by making your letter all about how they can benefit from joining your ministry.

-A formal invitation to join the church is not the time or place to talk about donations or major projects.
-Communicate that you’d like them to be a part of your church’s warm and welcoming family.
+Your one-page invitation letter should be short and sweet.
+Communicate that you’d like the new member to be a part of your church’s warm and welcoming family.

 The final type of invitation letter is just a gentle reminder to come to church more frequently.
 Slightly different from the letter to inactive members, the letter of invitation to come to church can be sent out after a shorter amount of time.